AndrewRadev/dsf.vim/README.md

 The insides of the function will be automatically indented using the `=` operator to compensate for any potential changes in indentation level.

+### LaTeX

+For LaTeX expressions in particular, there are cases like `\frac{numerator}{denominator}` where a "function" includes two bits of curly brackets.
+The plugin will only work with the cursor in the first bracket, but it will affect the second one as well.

+If you run into issues with this, you can disable it with `let g:dsf_latex_special_handling = 0`, but ideally you should open a github issue with an example I could fix.

+This is only activated for the `tex` filetype at this time.

 ### Customization

 If you'd like to set your own mappings, instead of using the built-ins, simply set the variable `g:dsf_no_mappings` to `1` and use the <Plug> mappings provided by the plugin: